-Since 2019, we have had exclusive license and supply agreements with MediWound to commercialize NexoBrid in North America.
-We will need to comply with the terms of such agreements in order to maintain our rights to such patents as we commercialize NexoBrid in 2023.
+Since 2019, we have held exclusive license and supply agreements with MediWound to commercialize NexoBrid in North America.
+We will need to continue to comply with the terms of such agreements in order to maintain our rights to such patents as we further commercialize NexoBrid in 2024.